AlexDerr/Kattis/README.md

 # Kattis
 Collection of my solved problems from open.kattis.com

-Credit to Jón Steinn Elíasson (JonSteinn on GitHub) for the formatting of this readme
+Credit to Jón Steinn Elíasson (@JonSteinn on GitHub) for the formatting of this readme

 ## Problems
 | Problem | Languages | :link: |